KossiSerge/portfolio/README.md

 # Aspiring Cryptographer / Data Scientist / Product Manager

 ### Education
-Master in Mathematics
-Master 1 in Artificial Intelligence and Data Science Master in Information Mathematics and Cryptography
+Master in Mathematics of Information and Cryptography

 ### Experiences